aalok-sathe/psychtoolbox_trigger_utils/README.md

 - NOTE: it may be necessary to **restart MATLAB** when you connect the USB for the trigger box since using an existing MATLAB session may prevent the script from detecting any newly attached devices

+If you want to make your experiment **really portable** you may wish to instead clone this repository and committing the contents of it alongside your own code, so it gets 'baked into' your experiment (this means, though, that you won't receive any updates to this repository in case we need to make changes down the line).
+Alternatively, you could add this repository as a [`git submodule`](https://git-scm.com/book/en/v2/Git-Tools-Submodules).